3.3.2 Family Group Conference

 There will need to be provisional agreement by the Social Worker at the meeting for the plan (on behalf of CS&SS), unless it places the child or young person at risk of significant harm.

-The FGC Co-ordinator will check whether the family wishes to have a FGC Review and if so, set this at a date agreed with the family.
+The FGC Co-ordinator will check whether the family wishes to have a FGC Review and if so, set this for a date agreed with the family.
 Important dates such as court hearings will be taken into account, including religious festivals etc.

 If the Family Plan needs to be revised the Social Worker should make arrangements with the Co-ordinator to hold an FGC Review.